decentology/workshop-yeovil/README.md

     ```

 2. After cloning, download all the dependencies needed to run the project by running `yarn`.
-To run the development server you can run our custom script `yarn dev:tribes`
+To run the development server run our custom script `yarn dev:tribes`

     ```bash
     yarn && yarn dev:tribes